Enhancing the NAO: Extending Capabilities of Legacy Robots for Long-Term Research: Materials and Methods

 \subsubsection{Computing and Power System}

-A Raspberry Pi CM5 serves as the main processor, featuring a Broadcom BCM2712 quad-core 64-bit Arm Cortex-A76 (Armv8) running at 2.4~GHz \cite{rpi2025cm5}.
-The CM5 is mounted on a carrier board with USB, a GPIO, and PCIe expansion, supporting a Hailo-8L accelerator for 13~TOPS of onboard vision-based inference \cite{hailo20258l}.\looseness-1
+A Raspberry Pi 5 serves as the main processor, featuring a Broadcom BCM2712 quad-core 64-bit Arm Cortex-A76 (Armv8) running at 2.4~GHz \cite{rpi5_2025}.
+The Raspberry Pi 5 provides USB, GPIO pins, and PCIe expansion, supporting a Hailo-8L accelerator for 13~TOPS of onboard vision-based inference \cite{hailo20258l}.\looseness-1

 Peripheral connections include USB ports and CSI/DSI interfaces for additional sensors (e.g., Seek Thermal Camera).
 The system is powered by a 5~V/5~A USB-C battery pack that sustains all peripherals.
-Mechanical enclosures, including backpack and sensor housings, were 3D printed, with mounts adapted from open-source designs \cite{chatzilygeroudis2014naohelmet} and custom components, as needed.ubsubsection{Audio System} Audio capture is provided by the ReSpeaker with an embedded XMOS XVF-3000, offering built-in echo cancellation, noise suppression, and direction-of-arrival estimation \cite{respeaker_2023}.
+Mechanical enclosures, including backpack and sensor housings, were 3D printed, with mounts adapted from open-source designs \cite{chatzilygeroudis2014naohelmet} and custom components, as needed.